TheArkive/ahk-pi/README.md

 ; AHK_H v2 32-bit
 ```

+You can of course modify these match settings and change the `first-line version comment` to be whatever you want for each version of `AutoHotkey.exe` you use.
+You can even specify a very precise version number, or a special name, or a silly catch phrase, and craft the match string entry to run a specific version of AutoHotkey you desire.

+## Ahk2Exe Handler and Compiling Scripts

+If you select to enable the `Ahk2Exe Handler` from the `Basics` tab, then the `first-line version comment` will be parsed to find a match.
+If a match is found, then the corresponding compiler for that version is launched.
+If the `Ahk2Exe Handler` is disabled, then only the compiler that corresponds to the selected `base version` is launched.
+This applies when using the context menu, and when using the CTRL + MButton hotkey.

+For extra flexibility when compiling AutoHotkey scripts please look at the [Script Compiler Directives help docs for Ahk2Exe](https://www.autohotkey.com/docs/misc/Ahk2ExeDirectives.htm).

 ## Setting up Ahk2Exe

-Remember, each version of AutoHotkey you configure to use with AHK Portable Installer should have its own compiler folder with `Ahk2Exe.exe` in it.

-There isn't much to setting up the compiler for normal versions of AutoHotkey.
-All versions of AutoHotkey v1 come with a compiler and `.bin` files, and `mpress.exe`.
+All versions of AutoHotkey v1 come with a compiler (Ahk2Exe), `.bin` files, and `mpress.exe`.
 These versions of `Ahk2Exe` also work for AutoHotkey v2.
 Just copy `Ahk2Exe.exe` and `mpress.exe` from the AHK v1 compiler folder to the AHK v2 compiler folder.
-Note, DO NOT copy over the `.bin` files from AHK v1 to AHK v2 folders.
+DO NOT copy the `.bin` files, unless you know what you are doing.

-The latest versions of AutoHotkey_H v1 and v2, as of the updating of this document (2014/04/16), both have an updated compiler which already contains `Ahk2Exe.exe`.
+The latest versions of AutoHotkey_H v1 and v2, as of the updating of this document (2021/04/16), both have their own separate updated compilers which contain `Ahk2Exe.exe`.

+So if you were to run all versions of AutoHotkey in parallel (in theory) your compiler setup for each version of AutoHotkey in your base folder should follow these general guidelines:

+* All AutoHotkey v1 and v2 folders should have the same latest release of Ahk2Exe, but the `.bin` files will be different.
+* All AutoHotkey_H v1 folders should have the same version compiler.
+Just replace the older compiler with the newer one.
+* All AutoHotkey_H v2 folders should have the same version compiler.
+Just replace the older compiler with the newer one.

+This setup will allow you to properly compile any version of AutoHotkey you wish to setup on your system.

 ## Fully Portable Mode

 To enable Fully Portable Mode, check the checkbox in the Options tab.
 No admin rights are required in this mode.

-When Fully Portable Mode is enabled, you can middle-click to run your selected AHK scripts on the desktop and in `explorer.exe` file browser windows.
-You can select multiple files if you wish, then middle-click to run them all.
-AHK Portable Installer must be running in the background for Fully Portable Mode to remain active.

-You can open a selected script (from the desktop or `explorer.exe` file browser window) in your specified editor using SHIFT + Middle-click.
-The Middle-click and Shift + Middle click hotkeys are now always active when AHK Portable Installer is running.

-If you want AHK Portable Installer to run on startup, then check the "Run on system startup" checkbox in the Options tab.
+In this mode, AHK Portable Installer must remain running.
+You can minimize to the taskbar or to the tray.
+See the Options tab for settings you can use.

 Enabling this mode has the following effects:

-* The main window list is directly used for switching AHK versions.
-Simply double-click an item to make that version "active" for running future scripts.
-* The `Use Ahk2Exe Handler` and `Use AHK Launcher` options in the Basics tab have no effect.
-* Specifying a text editor in the Basics tab doesn't modify the registry (and no other registry modifications are made).
-* The `AHK Launcher` tab has no effect.
-* The first-line version comment in scripts (used by the AHK Launcher to determine which version of AHK to run) is not necessary, since AHK Launcher is not used.
+* Selecting a new `base version` will not modify the registry, and the `.ahk` extension is not registered.
 * The options to show context menu items have no effect.

+Note that whlie AHK Portable Installer is running the following hotkeys are active:

+* MButton:  Run script (you can select multiple, then click MButton)
+* SHIFT + MButton:  Edit Script, opens in your specified text editor.
+* CTRL + MButton:  Compile Script, opens Ahk2Exe with the selected script file pre-filled in the Source field.

+You can use these hotkeys with files on the desktop, or in any Explorer file browser window.

+If you want AHK Portable Installer to run on startup, then check the `Run on system startup` checkbox in the Options tab.

 ## What AHK Portable Installer does NOT do...